-PHOIBLE Online is a repository of cross-linguistic phonological inventory data, which have been extracted from source documents and tertiary databases and compiled into a single searchable convenience sample.
-The 2014 edition includes 2155 inventories that contain 2160 segment types found in 1672 distinct languages.
+PHOIBLE is a repository of cross-linguistic phonological inventory data, which have been extracted from source documents and tertiary databases and compiled into a single searchable convenience sample.
+Release 2.0 from 2019 includes 3020 inventories that contain 3175 segment types found in 2186 distinct languages.

 A bibliographic record is provided for each source document; note that some languages in PHOIBLE have multiple entries based on distinct sources that disagree about the number and/or identity of that language’s phonemes.

 Two principles guide the development of PHOIBLE, though it has proved challenging both theoretically and technologically to abide by them: